brefphp/bref/docs/runtimes/console.md

 - the base PHP layer that provides the `php` binary,
 - the `console` layer that overrides the base runtime to execute our console commands.

 Below is a minimal `serverless.yml`.
-To create it automatically run `vendor/bin/bref init` and select "Console application".

 ```yaml
 service: app